MIT-Scioly/MIT-Scioly.github.io/event-info.md

 *Last updated: September 15, 2022*

 This page will continue to be updated as we finalize more details.
-Please check back later for more information regarding the 2023 awards ceremony.
+Please check back later for more information regarding events.